 When will Rick and Morty season 4 be released?

-We might not have so long to wait for season 5 however; co-creator Justin Roiland confirmed in an interview with Polygon that the renewal deal would allow the team to reduce the gaps in between seasons and “keep the machine going”.
+And we might be getting a little ahead of ourselves here, but it looks like we might not have so long to wait for season 5 however; co-creator Justin Roiland confirmed in an interview with Polygon (opens in new tab) that the renewal deal would allow the team to reduce the gaps in between seasons and “keep the machine going”.

 Rick and Morty season 4 trailers